-Dedicated Buffalo Dentist Providing Affordable Root Canal Therapy Throughout WNY
+Dedicated Buffalo Dentist Providing Affordable Root Canal Therapy Throughout Western New York

 Root canals are an example of endodontics, which is the discipline within the field of dentistry that focuses on oral hygiene from within the teeth themselves.
 Endodontic treatment is necessary when the pulp of a tooth becomes infected, which can only occur when bacteria has penetrated both the sturdy enamel and the softer dentin, the outer and middle layers of the tooth.